 Section 8: Definition of Officer Proxies

+If an officer is unable to attend a required committee meeting, they must notify in writing the GSS President, Vice President, and the chair of the said committee before sending a proxy

 A proxy for an officer should be from the SEC, but can be a senator of the GA if no SEC members are available.

 A proxy for an officer who is attending a committee meeting shall have the full rights and responsibilities of a committee member, if the chair of said committee allows it.
 Otherwise, the proxy shall serve in an ex officio capacity only.
 A proxy for an officer who is attending a committee meeting is required to identify themselves as a proxy to the chair and the other members of the committee during said meeting.